underlay/underlay.org/README.md

 -   All other non-container components :)
 -   Many components are used within a given URL route
--   Can store it's own state if needed for UX functionality - but should always update the ground truth data held in its parent container.
+-   Can store its own state if needed for UX functionality - but should always update the ground truth data held in its parent container.
--   Can make it's own API requests when the functionality and layout of the pertaining request is contained within the single component.
+-   Can make its own API requests when the functionality and layout of the pertaining request is contained within the single component.
 Though if this request influences the ground truth data, the component should be passed an updating function that allows it to update the ground truth data held in the container.